 "Laura," her second CD, which was released in 1994, was a music sensation.
 It included "Strani Amori," which brought her third place at Sanremo in the "Big" category.
 The album was released in several countries and topped the charts in Italy.
 Over 4,000,000 copies were sold.

 A collection of Laura's first two CDs was released internationally and became a cult album in North and South America, and Spain.
 Over 1,000,000 copies sold in Spain alone.
 Her release of "Amores Estraños" took first place in the prestigious Billboard ranking of Hot Latin Tracks.
 Billboard hailed Laura as only second to Mariah Carey as the female singing sensation of 1994.
 This may have had an influence on Laura's winning of "Lo Nuestro" prize in May 1995, in Miami, Florida.
 She was named the best emerging Romance language singer to hit the US music charts.

 The Italian Ambassador to Spain presented Laura with a platinum globe at the Italian Cultural Institute in Madrid in October 1995.
 The honor recognized her as the first non-Spanish singer to have sold over 1,000,000 copies in the country.
 Earlier that year, Laura had won the World Music Award.
 In honor of her status as an International artist, her album, "Le Cose Che Vivi" was released in Italian, Portuguese and Spanish.
 Over 500,000 copies were sold.

 Laura has her own songwriter, but often collaborates with him to write her own songs.
-Her music is always of the highest quality.
-She's had the honor of recording with the London Symphony Orchestra and has collaborated with some of the most well-known pop/rock artists in the world, such as Eric Clapton, Steve Ferrone and Phil Collins.
+Her music is always of the highest quality: she's had the honor of recording with the London Symphony Orchestra and has collaborated with some of the best-known pop/rock artists in the world, such as Eric Clapton, Steve Ferrone and Phil Collins.